ariatemplates/noder-js/doc/getstarted.md

-title: Getting started with noderJS
+title: Getting started
 page: getstarted
 ---
-# Getting Started with noderJS
+# Getting started

 Noder supports CommonJS Modules/1.0, as specified [here](http://www.commonjs.org/specs/modules/1.0/).
 This basically allows a module to export its API through exports and to use the exported API from other modules through